nemac/nemac_leaflet_drupal/README.md

 * to change the GeoJSON layer add the URL without the http: or https: in the text field
 ![change GeoJSON layer](screen/geojsonlayer.png)

+* to navigate to a node a field to the geojson named field_destination.
+The value should be a relative path or full url.